caravancoop/sfm/README.md

 ```

 #### data_archive config
-If you need to work with the `data_archive` make recipe, `cp .env.example .env` and add your AWS access tokens.
-These tokens must have the correct IAM policy for accessing the `wwic-data-archive-staging` S3 bucket.
+If you need to work with the `data_archive` make recipe, `cp .env. s3.example .env` and add your AWS access tokens.
+These tokens must be for an IAM user attached to the correct policy for accessing the `wwic-data-archive-staging` S3 bucket.
 This bucket is configured to work in local development and on the staging server.

 To create an archive locally, run `docker-compose --env-file .env.s3 run --rm app make data_archive` so you can upload the zip archive to S3.
 Once this is done, the "download" link at the `localhost:8000/en/download/` should work.